mknzz/burglary-docs/config.md

 Set the time limit for a player to complete a job.
 The time is measured in minutes.

-You can set the duration of the job by adjusting the Config.JobTime variable:
+You can set the duration of the job by adjusting the Config.JobTime variable.

 ```Config.JobTime = 12  -- Set to your desired job time duration (in minutes)```